 B.1.
 Overall Framework.
 We believe our overall approach is highly innovative in that we have assembled a diverse team of investigators and are probing prostate cancer on many levels, from clinical outcomes to a more cellular, systems-wide experiments, to large-scale molecular experiments to computational prioritization on a variety of scales.

 B.2.
-Aim 1 - Mathematical Model.
-The specific mathematical model that we are developing is innovative for a number of reasons.
-First, it encompasses a wide range of genomic features.
+Aim 1 - Computational Model.
+The specific computational model that we are developing is innovative for a number of reasons.
+First, it encompasses tens of genomic and epigenetic features.
 Second, it combines information from the molecular, nucleotide-level scale (biochemical/biophysical, evolutionary, and network) with information about recurrence and whole-organism disease phenotype.
-Third, we provide an innovative scheme to update our model in a Bayesian framework using large-scale experimental data.
-The update and the validation will lead to a more accurate and usable model.
+Third, we provide an innovative scheme that updates our existing Bayesian framework and introduces a novel deep neural network using large-scale experimental data.
+To our knowledge, this will be one of the first deployments of deep learning algorithms, which proved to excel in numerous predictive fields, to variant prioritization in cancer.
+In addition, and as our model focuses on specific cancers to lay the groundwork for subsequent aims, we will apply generalization training techniques to ensure its applicability on datasets stemming from other cancer and non-cancer-related experiments.
+That update, extension, validation and comparison with other methods will lead to a more accurate and usable model.